stephan-klein/supersonic/docs/tooling/cli/emulators/android-emulator.md

 ---
 # Android Emulator

-**Android Emulator support is Work in Progress and not guaranteed to work.** Only OS X and Linux are currently supported.
+**Android Emulator support in Steroids CLI is Work in Progress and not guaranteed to work.** Only OS X and Linux are currently supported.
+We recommend using the [Genymotion](genymotion) emulator instead.

 ## Installing